 - Background noise

 - iMessage notifications on a Mac

 - Ongoing conversation unrelated to exam content

-Know that Honorlock uses a combination of AI technology and human proctors because we understand that things do happen.
-If you accidentally look off into the distance or your roommate walks into the room unannounced, our live virtual proctor may pop in to assess the situation, make sure there isn’t an academic violation, and help you get back on track with your exam.
-Your instructor will also be able to review the recording of your virtually proctored exam to review any flagged incidents.
+Know that Honorlock online proctoring uses a combination of AI technology and human proctors because we understand that things do happen.
+If you accidentally look off into the distance or your roommate walks into the room unannounced, our live remote proctor may pop in to assess the situation, make sure there isn’t an academic violation, and help you get back on track with your online exam.
+Your instructor will also be able to review the recording of your online proctored exam to review any flagged incidents.
 Instructors make the final assessment as to whether an incident is a violation that requires further action.